Welcome to Morning Practice

 We use 2 preparatory practices and then 24 minutes of Left Right Breath (nadi shodhana)

-“Active Inhale, Active Exhale” Fill up with as much breath as possible, pause, wiggle around a little bit, then exhale completely.
-Pause again after the exhale.
+“The Tethered Balloon” Fill up with as much breath as possible, pause, wiggle around a little bit, then exhale completely.
+Contract the lower belly back, up and into the ribcage.
 (2 times)

 “Left Right Breath” (nadi shodhana) the most undervalued, misunderstood and under practiced technique in yoga.
-24 minutes everyday sustained for months, is the minimum effective dosage.
-If you follow our instructions, it’s easy to fit into your morning routine.
-We experiment with Left Right Breath and countless variations, mudras, mantras, humming, tapping, contemplations and experimentations and so much more.
-If you are new to yoga remember this: “Change sinuses before the exhale.”
+24 minutes everyday sustained for months, is the minimum threshold, for this practice to get going.
+And that is very easy to do!
+If you are a busy person, if you value this, you’ll make it a priority to breathe left and right for 24 minutes every morning.
+We experiment with Left Right Breath and countless variations, meditation points, mudras, mantras, humming, tapping, contemplations and experimentations and so much more.
+It is a mini yoga teacher training every morning.
+If you are new to left right breath remember one simple instruction: “Change sinuses before the exhale.”

 74 Belt St, Warwick, RI 02889